 1. The Women In Science and Engineering (WISE) Program was developed in the early 1990’s in collaboration with Rensselaer Polytechnic Institute with the goal of encouraging more young women to pursue careers in Computer Science and Engineering fields.
 It is a fully-fledged four-year STEM [Science, Technology, Engineering, and Mathematics] curriculum that gives our students the ability to specialize as upperclassmen.
 Unlike other STEM programs, it collaborates with our Science and Math departments but is separate and stands alone.
 WISE includes full-credit courses that lead students from entry level to advanced electives and encourages students to explore topics they might otherwise never know exist.

-2. Westover students come from many states and countries including: New Hampshire, New York, Connecticut, Maryland, Arizona, Florida, China, Mexico, Ukraine, Barbados, Vietnam, Hong Kong, Congo, Bulgaria, Austria, Turkmenistan, Germany, Columbia, Morocco, Spain, Kenya, Canada, Uganda & Ghana.
+2. Westover students come from many states and countries including: New Hampshire, New York, Connecticut, Maryland, Arizona, Florida, China, Mexico, Vietnam, Hong Kong, Congo, Turkmenistan, Germany, Morocco, Moldova, Brazil, Kenya, Canada, Uganda & Ghana.